National Monument to the Forefathers

 The “Faith” statue, modelled after the sculptor Hammatt Billings’ mother, stands atop a 45 foot pedestal and ringed by 4 additional figurative sculptures.

-This sculpture was central to the early sketched of the mural.
+This sculpture was central to the early sketches of the mural.

 artist, Chris Cart